todd-herbert/heltec-eink-modules/docs/XBitmapTutorial/3color.md

 * Open *Windows* -> *Dockable Dialogs* -> *Colormap*

 * Press `D` on your computer's keyboard to reset the foreground/background colors.
-If you are using a different background color, you will make to set this manually (on the screen left)
+If you are using a background color other than white, you will need to set this manually (on the screen left)

 * Right click on the red square in the dialog, and click "*Select this Color*"